yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabytedb-connector.md

 ## Monitoring

-The Debezium YugabyteDB connector provides two metrics in addition to the built-in support for JMX metrics that Zookeeper, Kafka, and Kafka Connect provide:
+The YugabyteDB connector provides two metrics in addition to the built-in support for JMX metrics that Zookeeper, Kafka, and Kafka Connect provide:

 * [Snapshot metrics](#snapshot-metrics) provide information about connector operation while performing a snapshot.
 * [Streaming metrics](#streaming-metrics) provide information about connector operation when the connector is capturing changes and streaming change event records.